tominekan/tominekan.github.io/_posts/2021-06-18-Hello-World.md

     std::cout << "Hello world\n";
 }
 ```
-If JavaScript was a jump, then C++ was like falling off a The Grand Canyon.
+If JavaScript was a jump, then C++ was like falling off The Grand Canyon.
 The syntax was deceptively simple, increasing in difficulty till the complexity became far more than I could handle.
 The syntax became weird and unintuitive, the concepts became extremely hard to understand.
 So yeah, that was my time with C++ (hint: it was not a good one).
 The problem with C++ is that in my opinion, it tries to maintain compatibility with C, which really limits it to how much it can change.
 Now, sometime in the future, I will probably regret saying this because I need some C++ features in an embedded systems project, but for now, I stand by my words.
 As a little side note, adding `return 0;` is a best practice, but not necessary.

 **Rust**
 ```rust